 compiled by Rachel Cory-Kuehl, 2015

-Scripture is from New King James Version unless otherwise noted
+Scripture is from the NKJV unless otherwise noted

-Thousands of Christian believers today are waiting to be “raptured”.
+Thousands of Christian believers today are waiting to be “raptured.”
 They expect to be caught away in an instant, to be with Christ in Heaven.
 They will simply disappear - all of them at the same moment.
 Seven years will follow, with great trouble on the earth.
-At the end of 7 years, Christ Jesus will return in glory, to judge and to rule.
-Does the Bible teach this doctrine of a secret invisible “coming in presence” to rapture only His church, to be followed 7 years later by a glorious coming?
+At the end of the 7 years, Christ Jesus will return in glory, to judge and to rule the nations.
+Does the Bible teach this doctrine of a secret invisible “coming in presence” to rapture only His church, followed seven years later by a glorious coming?
+Let’s examine the evidence.

 Luke 12:39-40 “But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.”

-Luke 21:34-35 describes those who will be surprised by Christ's coming.
-But notice.
-Only the wicked will be surprised.
+Luke 21:34-35 describes those who will be surprised by Christ's coming - those who spend their time on everything but the Word of God.
 To them, He will come like a “thief in the night.”
-God's people will be expecting Jesus, and they will be ready.
+God’s people will be expecting Jesus, and they will keep themselves ready.

 1 Thessalonians 5:2&4 “For you yourselves know perfectly that the day of the Lord so comes as a thief in the night.
 But you, brethren, are not in darkness, so that this Day should overtake you as a thief.”